Michael Chadolias

 About me

-My path into experimental physics began during my B.Sc. in Physics at Aristotle University of Thessaloniki, where I joined SpaceDot, a student-led nanosatellite team participating in ESA’s Fly Your Satellite! program.
-As trajectory subsystem coordinator for the AcubeSAT mission, I modeled orbital radiation environments using OMERE and FASTRAD, which became the basis of my bachelor’s thesis.
-I later interned at the National Centre for Scientific Research “Demokritos,” contributing to KM3NeT/ORCA data analysis.
+My path into experimental physics began during my B.Sc. at the Aristotle University of Thessaloniki.
+I joined SpaceDot, a student-led nanosatellite team for ESA's Fly Your Satellite! program.
+As the trajectory subsystem coordinator for the AcubeSAT mission, I modeled orbital radiation environments using OMERE and FASTRAD, a project that formed the core of my bachelor's thesis.
+I further solidified my interest in neutrino physics through an internship at the National Centre for Scientific Research "Demokritos," where I contributed to the KM3NeT/ORCA experiment by analyzing the reconstruction performance of its 6-string detector configuration (ORCA6).

-Beyond research, I value science communication and mentoring, and I enjoy sharing the excitement of particle physics through public outreach.
-Outside the lab, I can often be found engaged in a chess match, exploring a new board game, or diving into a Dungeons & Dragons campaign.
+Beyond research, I am passionate about science communication and mentoring, regularly volunteering in outreach events to share the excitement of physics.
+Outside the lab, I can often be found in a strategic chess match, exploring a new board game, or diving into a Dungeons & Dragons campaign.